albertosantagostino/ITAQA-air-quality-aggregator/README.md

 The message _"Download completed!"_ indicates the successful download and serialization of all the requested data.
 Air quality information for the specified period has been stored in a AQSC object (a special collection that encapsulates multiple AQS, saved as a `.msgpack` file)

 **Data analysis and visualization**
 While ITAQA is currently meant for developers, a basic GUI to explore and view data is ready to be used.
 Start the GUI with the command:

 ```
 python3 itaqa.py view
 ```
-A graphical application will start.
-Select the folder where the data is stored to see the AQS objects and to visualize the contained data directly in a browser using the correspondent button.
+Select the folder where the data is stored to see the AQS objects contained.
+Select and plot the desired ones using the correspondent button.

 As an alternative, data can be loaded and explored directly editing the sandbox section of `itaqa.py`, and invoking the main script in this way: